jia-enwu/jia-enwu.github.io/_publications/2025-wu_CA_quota.md

 venue: "Working paper"
 category: working_papers
 paperurl:
-excerpt: Working paper using an event-study and IV design to evaluate how California’s board gender quota reshaped women’s representation across organizational levels.
+excerpt: This paper using an event-study and IV design to evaluate how California’s board gender quota reshaped women’s representation across organizational levels.
 ---

 ## Overview

-This working paper examines whether California’s board gender quota (SB 826) improved women’s career advancement beyond the boardroom.
+This paper examines whether California’s board gender quota (SB 826) improved women’s career advancement beyond the boardroom.
 Using a natural experiment from the SB 826, the study evaluates how increased female board representation affected:
 1) **female executives**, and
 2) **female employees** in the broader workforce.